 You can access these services by calling 902-468-8215 or 1-855-275-8215 (toll-free) or by emailing firstname.lastname@example.org.

 Drs.
-Nicole Herschenhous and Ali Manning will be offering an eight week, Zoom-based Balint group starting Sept.
-14. Sessions will be held weekly on Monday evenings from 6 to 7 p.m. (skipping stat holidays).
+Nicole Herschenhous and Ali Manning have been offering eight week, Zoom-based Balint groups for physicians.
 Balint groups are closed groups of eight to 12 physicians who use case-based discussion to provide and receive support around emotions and ethical dilemmas arising in their work.
 These groups help reduce burnout while improving communication skills and empathy.
-For more information or to register, email email@example.com.
+For more information, email email@example.com.

 - A recording of the webinar "Surviving COVID-19: Mental health and coping strategies" is available on the DNS COVID-19 info hub